OTI Festival 1985

 The OTI Festival 1985 (Decimocuarto Gran Premio de la Canción Iberoamericana, Décimo Quarto Grande Prêmio da Canção Ibero-Americana) was the 14th edition of the OTI Festival, held on 21 September 1985 at Teatro Lope de Vega in Seville, Spain, and presented by Paloma San Basilio and Emilio Aragón.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisión Española (TVE).

 Broadcasters from twenty-one countries participated in the festival, with Brazil not participating for the first time.
-The winner was the song "El fandango aquí" performed by Eugenia León representing Mexico; with "Y tú prohibida" by Marcelo Alejandro representing Argentina and "La Niña, la Pinta y la Santa María" by Jesús Fichamba representing Ecuador both placing second; and "Para poder vivir" by Juan Carlos Duque representing Chile placing third.
+The winner was the song "El fandango aquí", written by Marcial Alejandro, and performed by Eugenia León representing Mexico; with "Y tú prohibida", written by Alejandro Vezzani and Miguel Lorena, and performed by Marcelo Alejandro representing Argentina, and "La Niña, la Pinta y la Santa María", written by Luis Padilla Guevara, and performed by Jesús Fichamba representing Ecuador, both placing second; and "Para poder vivir", written by Hernán Duque and Juan Carlos Duque, and performed by Juan Carlos Duque himself representing Chile, placing third.

 Location

 Teatro Lope de Vega, Seville – host venue of the OTI Festival 1985.

 The Organización de Televisión Iberoamericana (OTI) designated Televisión Española (TVE) as the host broadcaster for the 14th edition of the OTI Festival.
 TVE staged the event in Seville.
 The venue selected was the Teatro Lope de Vega, a theatre built as part of the Pavilion of Seville at the Ibero-American Exposition of 1929.
 The event made use of both the theatre and the casino that formed the Pavilion, that was designed by Vicente Traver y Tomás.

 TVE had initially planned to hold the event outdoors at the old Roman amphitheatre in Italica, but the idea was scrapped due to the impossibility of guaranteeing that it would not rain during the event or during the weeks of preparations and rehearsals.